dokku/dokku-elasticsearch/README.md

 dokku elasticsearch:exists <service>
 ```

-examples:

-Here we check if the lolipop elasticsearch service exists. :
+Here we check if the lolipop elasticsearch service exists.

 ```shell
 dokku elasticsearch:exists lolipop
 ```

 ### check if the elasticsearch service is linked to an app

 ```shell